-13.02 Assumption of Jurisdiction: A client of the attorney, Chief Disciplinary Counsel, or any other interested person may petition a district court in the county of the attorney's residence to assume jurisdiction over the attorney's law practice.
+- 13.02.
+Assumption of Jurisdiction: A client of the attorney, Chief Disciplinary Counsel, or any other interested person may petition a district court in the county of the attorney's residence to assume jurisdiction over the attorney's law practice.
+If the attorney has died, such petition may be filed in a statutory probate court.
 The petition must be verified and must state the facts necessary to show cause to believe that notice of cessation is required under this part.
-It must state the following:

-A. That an attorney licensed to practice law in Texas has died, disappeared, resigned, become inactive, been disbarred or suspended, or become physically, mentally or emotionally disabled and cannot provide legal services necessary to protect the interests of clients.

-B. That cause exists to believe that court supervision is necessary because the attorney has left client matters for which no other attorney licensed to practice law in Texas has, with the consent of the client, agreed to assume responsibility.

-C. That there is cause to believe that the interests of one or more clients of the attorney or one or more interested persons or entities will be prejudiced if these proceedings are not maintained.

-13.03 Hearing and Order on Application to Assume Jurisdiction: The court shall set the petition for hearing and issue an order to show cause, directing the attorney or his or her personal representative, or if none exists, the person having custody of the attorney's files, to show cause why the court should not assume jurisdiction of the attorney's law practice.
-If the court finds that one or more of the events stated in Section-Rule 13.02 has occurred and that the supervision of the court is required, the court shall assume jurisdiction and appoint one or more attorneys licensed to practice law in Texas do one or more of the following as specified in the court's written order:

-A. Examine the client matters, including files and records of the attorney's practice, and obtain information about any matters that may require attention.
+It must state the following: - A. That an attorney licensed to practice law in Texas has died, disappeared, resigned, become inactive, been disbarred or suspended, or become physically, mentally or emotionally disabled and cannot provide legal services necessary to protect the interests of clients. - B. That cause exists to believe that court supervision is necessary because the attorney has left client matters for which no other attorney licensed to practice law in Texas has, with the consent of the client, agreed to assume responsibility. - C. That there is cause to believe that the interests of one or more clients of the attorney or one or more interested persons or entities will be prejudiced if these proceedings are not maintained. - 13.03.
+Hearing and Order on Application to Assume Jurisdiction: The court shall set the petition for hearing and may issue an order to show cause, directing the attorney or his or her personal representative, or if none exists, the person having custody of the attorney's files, to show cause why the court should not assume jurisdiction of the attorney's law practice.
+If the court finds that one or more of the events stated in Rule 13.02 has occurred and that the supervision of the court is required, the court shall assume jurisdiction and appoint one or more attorneys licensed to practice law in Texas to take such action as set out in the written order of the court including, but not limited to, one or more of the following: - A. Examine the client matters, including files and records of the attorney's practice, and obtain information about any matters that may require attention.

-B. Notify persons and entities that appear to be clients of the attorney of the assumption of the law practice, and suggest that they obtain other legal counsel.

-C. Apply for extension of time before any court or any administrative body pending the client's employment of other legal counsel.

-D. With the prior consent of the client, file such motions and pleadings on behalf of the client as are required to prevent prejudice to the client's rights.

-E. Give appropriate notice to persons or entities that may be affected other than the client.

-F. Arrange for surrender or delivery to the client of the client's papers, files, or other property.
+- B. Notify persons and entities that appear to be clients of the attorney of the assumption of the law practice, and suggest that they obtain other legal counsel. - C. Apply for extension of time before any court or any administrative body pending the client's employment of other legal counsel. - D. With the prior consent of the client, file such motions and pleadings on behalf of the client as are required to prevent prejudice to the client's rights. - E. Give appropriate notice to persons or entities that may be affected other than the client. - F. Arrange for surrender or delivery to the client of the client's papers, files, or other property.